The Facts About Recreational Marijuana

-Increased sight, hearing, and taste perceptions
+Increased sense of sight, hearing, and taste

 False sense of time

-Trouble thinking and problem solving that can also affect driving
+Trouble thinking and problem-solving that can also affect driving

-Unable to tell the difference between oneself and others
+Can't tell the difference between oneself and others

-Anxiety or panic reactions or being overly suspicious and distrustful
+Anxiety or panic reactions or being overly suspicious and distrustful can be seen

 Signs of marijuana use include: